 As a US territory located 1,000 miles from the mainland states, the Puerto Rico archipelago is isolated from the continental US and depends heavily on maritime commerce for major resources.
-Hurricane warnings were issued 37 hours before landfall, but due to the severity of Hurricane Maria and the trajectory of the storm, first responders were unable to preposition relief resources.
+Hurricane warnings were issued 37 hours before landfall, but due to the severity of Hurricane María and the trajectory of the storm, first responders were unable to preposition relief resources.
 Relief efforts and immediate aid were further delayed by up to three days due to the shutdown of significantly damaged seaports and airports.

-The geography of the main island further complicated relief efforts.
-Stretching 100 miles across and 35 miles top to bottom, the island is covered with vastly different terrain: rain forest, deserts, beaches, caves, oceans and rivers.
-Puerto Rico has three (3) main physiographic regions: the mountainous interior which covers approximately 60% of the island, the coastal lowlands, and the karst area characterized by underground drainage systems with sinkholes and caves.
-There are over 50 rivers and 60 watersheds that surged with flood waters when Maria hit.
+The geography of the main Island further complicated relief efforts.
+Stretching 100 miles across and 35 miles north to south, the Island is covered with vastly different terrain: rain forest, deserts, beaches, caves, oceans and rivers.
+Puerto Rico has three (3) main physiographic regions: the mountainous interior which covers approximately 60% of the Island, the coastal lowlands, and the karst area characterized by underground drainage systems with sinkholes and caves.
+There are over 50 rivers and 60 watersheds that surged with flood waters when María hit.